Bridging loan

 On average, most bridging loans take between 3 to 6 weeks to arrange, and this is a more standard timeframe.

-Bridging loan criteria
+Bridging loan criteria & how to apply

 Each bridging loan lender in the UK has its own list of bridging loan criteria that a borrower has to fulfil to qualify for a loan.
 Some lenders look for low-risk borrowers, while others have niche areas they specialise in and can facilitate.